pierodetomi/wit-ai-dotnet-api/README.md

 # WitAi .NET Api Client
-This .NET library implements most (not all) of wit.ai API features, for details please refer to the [official documentation](https://wit.ai/docs/http/20170307).
+This .NET library implements most (not all) of wit.ai API features, for details please refer to the [official api documentation](https://wit.ai/docs/http/20170307).

 ## Install
 The library is also available as [**NuGet Package**](https://www.nuget.org/packages/WitAi.DotNet.Api), you can add the dependency to your project using *NuGet package manager*: